-Students enrolling in Computer Information Technology programs are recommended to be able to read/write at the Fundamentals of English level, able to perform math operations at the Fundamentals of Algebra level, be computer literate, and able to manipulate basic computer applications.
+Students enrolling in Computer Information Technology programs must read/write at the Fundamentals of English level, perform math operations at the Fundamentals of Algebra level, be computer literate, and manipulate basic computer applications.

 Additional lab fees are assessed to each program course and subject to change.